prasannavl/mchain/README.md

 }
 ```

-I personally think somewhere on it's way - the standard library team got stuck between the choice between simplicity and consistency - and they seem to have chosen the former.
+I personally think somewhere on it's way - the standard library team got stuck in the choice between simplicity and consistency - and they seem to have chosen the former.
 And now it's stuck - you can't just go back and change the standard way even if the other is deemed better.

-But, you don't have to choose.
+But thankfully, you don't have to choose.
 You can combine both :)

 `mchain` brings this pattern with almost no overhead.
 And it has a set of conversation functions that provide two way conversions between the standard `net/http` package, and `mchain`, like `MiddlewareFromHttp` and `MiddlewareToHttp`, `HandlerFromHttp`, and `HandlerToHttp` - that allows both to coexist, and mix and match both types of handlers.